leantechniques/ai-ape-workflow/z_EXAMPLE_BRIEF.md

 **What outcome are we after and why?**

-**Build the tokenizer (lexical analyzer)** to convert ArchType render section text into a stream of tokens for parsing.
+**Build the tokenizer (lexical analyzer)** to convert render section text into a stream of tokens for parsing.

 **Why**: The walking skeleton uses regex parsing (render-generator.js), but production compiler needs structured token stream for:
 - Recursive parsing (nested `when`, `each`, components)